 Tiānzhù listed the common questions and prejudices he encountered while working in a translation department at Hani Academy.
 These questions included why Muslims follow a different calendar, dress differently, and have certain dietary restrictions.
 Non-Muslims were also curious about Muslim worship practices and prayers.
 This reflects many common misconceptions and questions faced by Muslims in non-Muslim countries, highlighting the historical roots of such issues.

 There was a great Chinese scholar who actually tried to fight against prejudice.
-He argued that Islam had contributed to the country’s development for 1100 years, from the Sui and Tan dynasties to the present, and that it was no different from the Confucian ideals.
-If you look at the history of European civilization, for example, it is obvious that Islam contributed to the development of European civilizations, not only through philosophy but also cultural and political impact.
-This is also the same case in China, according to Jīn Tiānzhù.
+He argued that Islam had contributed to the country’s development for 1,100 years, from the Sui and Tang dynasties to the present, and that it was no different from Confucian ideals.
+If you look at the history of European civilization, for example, it is obvious that Islam contributed to the development of European civilization, not only through philosophy but also through cultural and political impact.
+This is also the case in China, according to Jīn Tiānzhù.

 Photo by Anastasia Zhenina on Unsplash